The Part 5 Problems With Composite Decking

-This does not mean don't build a composite or vinyl deck on the sunny side of the house, but it does mean either building in a place that does not get much sunshine or providing some shade.
-If natural shade from trees is not available, consider a pergola, awning or roof.
+This does not mean don't build a composite or vinyl deck on the sunny side of the house but it does mean either building in a place that does not get much sunshine or providing some shade.
+If natural shade from trees is not available, consider a pergola, awning, or roof.
 You are going to need it.
 The other alternative, building on the shady side of the house also has a downside: mold and mildew.
 These seem to form more readily where the deck does not get direct sunlight.

 Expansion and Contraction

 All materials expand when heated and contract when cooled.
-Wood expands and contracts, but very little along the length of the board.
-Most expansion and contraction in wood is across the width of the board.
+Wood expands and contracts but very little along the length of the board.
+Most expansion and contraction in wood occurs across the width of the board.
 The movement along the length of the board is so small that it is usually largely ignored as inconsequential.
 For many thousands of years, carpenters have contended with expansion and contraction across the width of wood boards and learned how to compensate for this wood movement.

 Composite decking is not wood.
-It contains wood, but it also contains plastic, and plastic is one of the all time great expanders and contractors.
-A composite board not only expands across the width of the board, but also along its length.
+It contains wood but it also contains plastic, and plastic is one of the all-time great expanders and contractors.
+A composite board not only expands across the width of the board but also along its length.
 A lot.
 The seasonal movement along the length of a 20' composite board may be as much as one inch.

 The consequence to you as the composite deck owner is that the nice, tight, wood-like joints in your deck when it was installed in July may be wide, unsightly gaps in February.
 And, since plastic does not expand and contract evenly, those gaps may still be there the following July.
 There is not a lot that can be done about it – it's the nature of the material.
-Composites may look like wood, but they are not wood, and they don't act like wood.
+Composites may look like wood but they are not wood, and they don't act like wood.
 So, don't expect a perfectly convincing wood-like appearance.
 It just won't happen.